edulinq/autograder-server/docs/tutorials/create-continuous-integration.md

 Total: 1 / 10
 ```

-These scripts help course developers quickly verify the output on sample submissions.
+These scripts help course developers quickly verify the grading output given a sample submission.

 ## Continuous Integration

 After setting up sample submissions and scripts to run the graders,
 we can automatically verify the graders produce the correct results.

-To do so, each sample submission requires a `test-submission.json`, such this [example from not-implemented](resources/my-first-course/final-with-ci/assignment-01/sample-submissions/not-implemented/test-submission.json).
+To do so, each sample submission requires a `test-submission.json`, such as this [example for not-implemented](resources/my-first-course/final-with-ci/assignment-01/sample-submissions/not-implemented/test-submission.json).
 This allows CI to capture the output of the grader and compare the results with the expected results.

 With these parts in place, we can write the [CI script to check submissions](resources/my-first-course/final-with-ci/.ci/check_submissions.sh).